ambition of CHARLES VICARAGE PACE 1870 - 1926

 Subject: DUDLEY family....Date: Fri, 6 Aug 1999

-From: jim evans jim@ahough.demon.co.uk....To: gordpace@eagle.ca
+From: jim evans jim@ahough.demon.co.uk....To: gordpace

-My interest is the village of Essington, midway between Wolverhampton and Cannock Staffordshire.
-One of the main industries in the village use to be brick and tile making at the Rosemary Tileries.
-In 1900 JOSEPH RAYBOLD DUDLEY was appointed foreman and came tolive in Essington, previously having lived in Cannock.
-Originally he came from the Dudley area and was born in about 1864.
+In 1900 JOSEPH RAYBOLD DUDLEY was appointed foreman and came to live in ESSINGTON, previously having lived in CANNOCK.
+Originally he came from the DUDLEY area and was born in about 1864.
 He died on the 2nd December 1938.
-He had a younger sister SARAH who I don't know much about, only that she married a Mr Ball, then there was a younger brother REUBEN who died in 1939, and he was the engineer at the Rosemary Tileries.
+He had a younger sister SARAH who I don't know much about, only that she married a Mr BALL, then there was a younger brother REUBEN who died in 1939, and he was the engineer at the ROSEMARY TILERIES.
 While I can't, at this stage, go back any further, I can bring the family tree more up to date with descendants.
 If you think there could be a connection with your Dudleys I will supply more details.
-This information has been obtained mainly by talking to descendants of the Dudley family.
+This information has been obtained mainly by talking to descendants of the DUDLEY family.

 jim evans